Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Main results

-Explicit special value formulae for the triple product $L$-functions have applications both to the algebraic number theory and the analytic number theory.
+Explicit special value formulae for the triple product $L$-functions have applications to both the algebraic number theory and the analytic number theory.
 In addition to the articles mentioned in the previous paragraph, there are also \cite{Garrett1987}, \cite{Orloff1987}, \cite{GrossKudla1992} and \cite{Watson2008}.
-In this article, we give an application to the optimal upper bound of the restricted $2$-norm
+In this article, we give an application to the optimal upper bound of the average of the restricted $L^2$-norm

 in the level aspect.
 Indeed, by combining \thmref{T:special case of special formula} with the arguments in \cite{Blomer2013}, we immediately obtain: